wangguangyou/postcss-px-to-clamp/README.md

 - `viewportWidth` The width of the viewport.
   - Px will be converted to vw.
+- `viewportUnit` Unit used for calculation clamp(min, 100vw|100vmin, max).
+- `fontViewportUnit` Font properties used viewportUnit.
 - `minViewportWidth` The minimum width of the viewport.
   - Px will be converted to calc(val / viewportWidth * max(100w, minViewportWidth)).
 - `maxViewportWidth` The maximum width of the viewport.